 - To ensure everything is recorded, it is important not to talk over each other.
 You will wait I finish talking before you can respond or talk.
 Do you understand?

 - Are you aware that you are under oath and you are sworn to tell the truth?

 - In case you do not understand a question, you are allowed to ask for clarification, and I will rephrase it.
 Do you understand?

 The session aims at obtaining the deponent’s side of the story relating to the accident as this can make or destroy the case.
 Well-crafted questions are essential in getting clear and detailed answers on the circumstances of the accident.
 For a car accident claim, for example, the lawyer would likely ask about weather conditions, road conditions, and how much traffic was on the road at the time of the accident.
 For a slip and fall accident, the lawyer might ask if there were any warning signs present.
 The questions in this section should be tailored specifically to fit the details of the accident.

 The session focuses on arriving at an accurate valuation of the damages that are alleged to be linked to the accident.
 The information in this section should, however, be supported by medical documents from health providers that have served the deponent relating to the collision.
 These questions include:

 - Did you have any prior health conditions before the collision?

 - Did the accident affect your ability to work or to undertake normal daily activities?

 - How much medical care was required to treat your injury?

-All of these questions and answers should be transcribed or recorded by trusted San Francisco court reporters to view and reference later.
+All of these questions and answers should be transcribed or recorded by trusted court reporters to view and reference later.
 While every deposition is unique, it’s essential for all parties involved to know what to expect during the process.